gazally/indigo-chatbot/README.md

 For the first action item in the trigger, choose the Chatbot action Get Chatbot Response, choose the Chatbot Responder Device you made earlier, and Edit Action Settings.
 In the Message field of the configuration dialog, enter %%d:00000000:message%%, except instead of 00000000 use the numeric id of the Messages App device.
 This if you haven't seen it is Indigo's device substitution syntax.
 When the action is executed, Indigo will look up the state named "message" on your device and substitute that in instead.

+In the Name field of the configuration dialog, put %%d:00000000:name%%, once again substituting the Messages App device's numeric id.
+This will give you the Messages App's best guess as to the real name for your contact.
+You could also type in whatever you want here, but you have to have something, because this field is the one the chatbot uses to identify who it's talking to.

 The Action configuration has three boxes for "Sender Info".
 For a Messages App device which is not set to "All Senders" you don't need to put anything here.

 To complete your trigger, add a second action that marks the message as read.
 It's a good idea to add a small delay here, because Indigo Server doesn't always execute your trigger actions in the order you think it's going to, and you don't want the Messages plugin to clear the message on its device before the Chatbot fetches it.